Jamestown High School (New York): "Red Raider" Marching Band

+The Marching Band has earned five New York State Field Band Conference state championship titles, including in 1991 (Class AAA), 2002, 2014, 2015 and 2018 (Large School 2).

-In 2014 the band placed first in the Large School 2 division in Syracuse, New York, and repeated this feat once again in 2015.
+In 2014 the band placed first in the Large School 2 Division in Syracuse, New York with their show "Gold Rush ", and repeated this feat once again in 2015 with their show "Lasting Impressions ".
 This was the first time the band had won back-to-back state championship titles in its history.

-In 2018, the band successfully completed their season with another win in the Large School 2 division.
+In 2018, the band successfully completed their season with another win in the Large School 2 division with their show "Canon ".
 This is the fifth time the band has received a first place title at the New York State Field Band Conference Championships.